botpress/botpress/docs/guide/docs/channels/teams.md

 Because the botframework and Azure are not developped by Botpress, the following instructions might not be up to date.
 If ever you feel like these instructions are irrelevant, please reffer to the official [Microsoft bot framework documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/bots/bots-create) and try deploying one of the sample bots on the [Microsoft bot framework samples repo](https://github.com/microsoft/BotBuilder-Samples).
 Don't dig to far in their sdk as Botpress handle this part of the logic.

-As already mentionned, if you achieved deploying a dummy bot on MS Teams in the past then you can skip this section and directly go to this [section](#setting-up-ms-teams-channel-from-an-already-configured-ms-bot-with-an-appid-and-password).
+As already mentionned, if you achieved deploying a dummy bot on MS Teams in the past then you can skip this section and directly go to the next [section](#setting-up-ms-teams-channel-from-an-already-configured-ms-bot-with-an-appid-and-password).

 1. Sign up in [Microsoft Azure](https://azure.microsoft.com)